HackMack124/nexus-labs/readme.txt

-To get access to the site, click on index.html
+To get access to the site, open the file called "index.html".